dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

 [^4]: Remember, since a game can be neither AAA nor indie, these two lines will not sum to the total line.
 [^5]: Slides 109-127
+[^6]: Day9 has a video about this somewhere, but I can't find it.
+Let me know if you know what it is, and I'll update the post.